LeanderHuyghe/Wasting_Prediction/README.md

     joblib==1.1.0

 You require datawig==0.2.0 for the imputation of crop data.
 However this has some dependencies that mess up the set up.

+### Running the imputation of crop data
+Since the set up for running th eimputationof crop data is very hard, youcan run it in Google Colab more easily.
+You can try such a run(although lengthy) at this link https://drive.google.com/drive/folders/1Yuq7v_lGaMhVcaR8zFtATXzL-afq1afU